Multivariate Latent Recalibration for Conditional Normalizing Flows: Experiments

 \subsection{Results}

 \paragraph{Tabular datasets.}

 \cref{fig:barplot/scoring_rules} presents the normalized difference relative to \BASE for NLL and ES.
 We observe that \LR reduces the NLL on the majority of datasets.
-Since NLL is a strictly proper scoring rule, this indicates that the recalibrated density $\fh'$ produced by \LR generally provides a better fit to the true data distribution than the original model $\fh$.
-Both \LR and \HDRR achieve an energy score close to that of \BASE, with no significant differences.
-As noted by \citet{Alexander2022-es}, the energy score has weaker discriminative ability compared to the NLL.
+Since the NLL is a strictly proper scoring rule, this indicates that the recalibrated density $\fh'_{Y|X}$ produced by \LR generally provides a better fit to the true data distribution than the original model $\fh_{Y|X}$.
+In contrast to the NLL, the ES of \LR and \HDRR is largely unchanged.
+In \cref{sec:discriminative_ability}, we attribute this phenomenon to the metric's weaker discriminative ability relative to misspecifications in variance, correlation, and overall dependency structure.
+A notable exception is the increased ES on the \texttt{blog\_data} (BLO) dataset, where one output is discrete and a single value is repeated across 64\% of the instances.
+Based on this observation, we suggest not using \LR on datasets with discrete outputs.

 \cref{fig:barplot/calibration} also shows the L-ECE (as a measure of latent calibration) and HDR-ECE (as a measure of HDR calibration), respectively.
-We see that \BASE exhibits significant latent miscalibration across many datasets, with L-ECE values reaching up to 0.3 out of a maximum of 0.5.
+We see that \BASE exhibits significant latent miscalibration across many datasets, with L-ECE values reaching up to 0.25 out of a maximum of 0.5.
 In contrast, \LR consistently and substantially reduces L-ECE, demonstrating its effectiveness in achieving the desired latent calibration.
 Moreover, L-ECE tends to decrease as dataset size increases, which aligns with the finite-sample guarantees discussed in \cref{sec:lr_properties}.
 Reliability diagrams in \cref{sec:reliability_diagrams} further confirm this improvement.
 Additional experiments on a misspecified model are provided in \cref{sec:results_misspecified}, with significant improvements given by \LR across all metrics including ES.

 In \cref{fig:barplot/calibration}, while \LR does not explicitly target HDR calibration, we observe that it significantly improves HDR-ECE compared to \BASE on most datasets, often performing on par with \HDRR.
 As expected, \HDRR achieves low HDR-ECE values by design.
 These results suggest that improving latent calibration also enhances the calibration of HDRs.